-Please refer to the Goal Achievement Matrix (Tool 17), the linkage analysis tool (Tool 12), and the impact assessment matrices (Tool 18).
+Please refer to the Goal

+Achievement Matrix (Tool 17), the

+linkage analysis tool (Tool 12),

+and the impact assessment

+matrices (Tool 18).

-Climate related tools in this stage include CLIMACT Prio (Tool 19), TEST, and the CURB Tool: Climate Action for Urban Sustainability, developed by the World Bank.
-CURB is an interactive tool that is designed specifically to help cities act on climate by allowing them to map out different action plans and evaluate their cost, feasibility and impact.
+Climate related tools in this stage include CLIMACT Prio (Tool 19), TEST, and the CURB Tool: Climate Action for Urban Sustainability, [accessed 10 July 2016], developed by the World Bank.
+CURB is an interactive tool that is designed specifically to help cities take action on climate by allowing them to map out different action plans and evaluate their cost, feasibility, and impact.